stanbaek/ece487A/_sources/Labs/Lab2_ForwardKinematics.md

 Execute the code and use a ruler to measure the position of the tooltip.
 Compare the measured values with the calculated values.

+**Deliverable 4**: Demo your robot moving the tooltip to the calculated position.